jperdek/puzzleToPlay/README.md

 - clean code compatible with ng lint - using ng lint as often as possible
 - configurable styles because of using scss
 - code separated in services, divided into directories for components and pages
-- loading of pictures - tested picture sized were up to 3MB (maybe larger are possible too) - depends on used technology
+- loading of pictures - tested picture size were up to 3MB (maybe larger are possible too) - depends on used technology

 ## Improvements
 - better puzzle generator algorithms
 - UI for each puzzle generator algorithm with configurable parameters
 - saving of puzzle / game state
+- posibility to download all puzzles as images

 ## Development server